erkenberg/CuLa/README.md

   * in the firebase console of the project click on Crashlytics
   * should directly work after starting the app once
  * configure google analytics keys in the firebase console:

-# Added Keystore:
-* The added keystore is just for Udacity Android nanodegree purpose and not in active use for a real published app!
-* The defaults below should already be in the apps build.gradle and should therefore work by default.
-The text just describes how they were created.
-* keystore:
-  * keystore.jks in project directory
-  * password: password
-  * key alias: cula
-  * key password: password
-* Usage
-  * set up in app->open module settings-> Signing -> new -> setup with the data from above
-  * in module settings -> Build types for release: Signing config set to just created signing config

 # Initial Design can be found here (some parts are not implemented yet, some are additional):